 as Beast.
 The greatest returning character by far is Evan Peters as Quicksilver

-who once again steals the show, and is more prominent in this film then he was in “X-Men: Days of Future Past”.
+who once again steals the show and is more prominent in this film then he was in “X-Men: Days of Future Past”.
 The scene in which he rescues

-movies.
+the team from an exploding mansion is wonderful, and definitely a memorable highlight.
 Rose Byrne reprises her role as Professor X’s love interest Moira

 MacTaggert from “X-Men: First Class”,